RunestoneInteractive/thinkcspy/_sources/WebApps/04-WebApplicationsAndHtmlForms.rst

 server.
 You see, when you fill out a form on a web page and click Submit, the browser uses the form data to construct a URL, and then sends a normal request to the web server.

-Even if you're a novice at writing HTML pages, it's not hard to learn to create HTML forms.
+Even if you're a novice at writing **HTML pages**, it's not hard to learn to create HTML forms.
 Take a look at this simplified version of the Google home page:

 .. sourcecode:: html